Asavela Mqokiyana

 Asavela Mqokiyana is a South African actress and model.

 She is best known for the roles in the television serials Isibaya and Abomama.

 Personal life

 Mngqithi enrolled for a degree in camera and editing from the AFDA, The School for the Creative Economy (AFDA), but later dropped out after third year due to financial problems.
-Her father, Manqoba Mngqithi is a South African football coach.
+Her father, Manqoba Mngqithi is a soccer coach.
 She has one younger sister.

-She was married to Mqokiyane and the couple has one daughter.
+She married to Thabo Mqokiyane in KwaBhaca in April 2022.
+The couple welcomed a daughter in August 2023.
 In February 2025, she confirmed that she was divorced.

 Career

 In 2018, she made auditions for a role in the Mzansi Magic soap opera Isithembiso.
 However, she was then called back to audition for another Mzansi Magic soap opera Isibaya.
 She finally joined with the cast for the fifth season of the soapie and played the role "Ntwenhle".
 Her role became very popular, where she continued to play the role eighth and final season of the soapie in 2021.

 After that in 2021, she made her second television role in season two of 1Magic drama series Abomama.
 In the series, she played the role of "Amogelang".